 Request an access token

-To acquire an access token, make a request to the authURL provided to you.
+To acquire an access token, make a request to the authURL provided to you:

 auth URL

-The full request body looks like this:
+The full request body that needs to be of Content-Type: "application/x-www-form-urlencoded" looks like this:

 Client Credentials request body